Last updated 26th April 2019

 SunLife’s Cost of Dying Report shows that the average cost of a basic funeral is £4,271.
 By comparison, the average cost of a direct cremation comes in at just £1,712.

-Such a marked difference in cost is easy to understand.
-With a direct cremation, many of the costs associated with a funeral can be avoided.
-There’s no need for hearses and limos, no embalming, no service, no officiant’s fees and no extras like flowers and orders of service to pay for.
-It’s also cheaper simply because the cremation can be carried out when it’s convenient for the crematoria.
+There’s also no need for hearses and limos, no embalming, no service, no officiant’s fees and no extras like flowers and orders of service to pay for with a direct cremation.
+It’s also cheaper simply because the cremation is carried out when it’s convenient for the crematoria.